MasterSoftware4You/ms4u.github.io/README.md

 # ms4u.github.io
-Code for our Github page
+Code for our Github page. (only for redirecting to or google site)